omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 }
 ```

-Unary minus we can just evaluate if its argument is numeric, otherwise we can get rid of an existing minus in the argument, since two minuses make a plus, and if all else fails we just have to return the simplified expression with a minus in front of it:
+Unary minus we can just evaluate if its argument is numeric.
+Otherwise, we can get rid of an existing minus in the argument since two minuses make a plus, and if all else fails we just have to return the simplified expression with a minus in front of it:

 ```{r}
 simplify_unary_subtraction <- function(f) {